tomcz/aws_rb/README.md

 Examples of ruby integration with AWS
 =====================================

-This project provides a pure ruby/chef implementation of the fabric/boto/puppet setup https://github.com/tomcz/aws_py in order to showcase similarites and differences between puppet and chef.
+This project provides a pure ruby/chef implementation of the fabric/boto/puppet setup from https://github.com/tomcz/aws_py in order to showcase similarites and differences between puppet and chef.

 Usage